Law Clerk Program

 The Admission to Practice Rule (APR) 6 Law Clerk Program is an alternative to law school which can qualify you to take the Washington State Bar examination pursuant to the requirements of APR 3 (b) Qualifications for Bar Examination.
 It is a four-year program designed to supply a theoretical, scholastic, and clinical experience through the combination of work and study with an experienced lawyer or judge.

-To qualify to apply for the program you must have good moral character; a bachelor's degree from a college or university based on a four-year course of study; and regular, paid employment in Washington state with a lawyer or a judge with at least 10 years of active experience who will be the primary tutor.
+To qualify to apply for the program you must have good moral character; a bachelor's degree; and regular, paid employment in Washington state with a lawyer or a judge with at least 10 years of active experience who will be the primary tutor.
 You must find your own employment.
 Neither the WSBA nor the Law Clerk Board can assist you in finding an employer/tutor.
 Employment is a requirement to apply for the program and an important component of participation the program; you must hold qualifying employment with the tutor when you apply.
 Employment offered contingent upon enrollment in the program is not acceptable.

 Complete and submit the APR 6 Law Clerk Program Application materials with the $50 application fee no less than 60 days before a quarterly meeting of the Law Clerk Board.
 The Board makes decisions regarding enrollment at the meeting.